 Technology to the rescue

 FinTech can be used to make managing cash flow much easier.
 Cloud computing removes the hassle of backing up your accounting statements, while giving you the flexibility of looking at these statements from wherever you want.
-Other accountancy software also help SME owners to focus on administration.
+Other accountancy softwares also help SME owners to focus on administration.

 The collection and processing of receivables can become the biggest headache for SMEs, but there are practical ways to get around it.
 Ask clients to sign preauthorized or certified cheques, so that payments can be drawn against their account at periodic intervals.
 Also, centralize your banking operations with one bank.
-An age old method is to offer discounts on receiving payments in cash instead of credit.
+An age-old method is to offer discounts on receiving payments in cash instead of credit.

 Only provide credit to reliable clients